IBM/icp4d-customer-churn-classifier/README.md

 ### 2. Load the data into Db2 Warehouse

-If you created a Db2 Warehouse database deployment in your IBM Cloud Private for Data cluster, you can access the integrated database console to complete common tasks, such as loading data into the database.
+If you created a Db2 Warehouse database deployment in your IBM Cloud Pak for Data cluster, you can access the integrated database console to complete common tasks, such as loading data into the database.
 This is a prerequisite to follow the instructions here and in the notebook, but you could easily adapt this code pattern to accept the data from another source.

 #### Open the database